 All assignment of network numbers and Device Object IDs shall be coordinated with the USPS.

-The BAS Contractor shall coordinate with a designated USPS representative to ensure that no duplicate Device Object IDs occur.
+Coordinate with a designated USPS representative to ensure that no duplicate Device Object IDs occur.

 OPERATOR INTERFACE GRAPHIC SOFTWARE

 Graphic software shall facilitate user-friendly interface to all aspects of the System Software specified above.
 The intent of this specification is to require a graphic package that provides for intuitive operation of the systems without extensive training and experience.
 It shall facilitate logical and simple system interrogation, modification, configuration, and diagnosis.